Muqarnas

 Muqarnas (مقرنص), also known in Iberian architecture as Mocárabe (from مقربص), is a form of three-dimensional decoration in Islamic architecture in which rows or tiers of niche-like elements are projected over others below.
 It is an archetypal form of Islamic architecture, integral to the vernacular of Islamic buildings, and typically featured in domes and vaults, as well as iwans, entrance portals, or other niches.
-It is sometimes referred to as "honeycomb vaulting" or "stalactite vaulting".
+It is sometimes referred to as honeycombs or stalactites.

-The muqarnas structure originated from the squinch.
-Its purpose is to create a smooth, decorative zone of transition in an otherwise bare, structural space.
+Muqarnas is an invention of Islamic architecture.
+Its structure originated from the squinch and its purpose is to create a smooth, decorative zone of transition in an otherwise bare, structural space.
 This structure gives the ability to distinguish between the main parts of a building and serves as a transition from the walls of a square or rectangular room to a round dome or vault above it.
 Muqarnas could also form entire vaults and domes.
 From below, these compositions can create an elaborate visual effect based on the interplay of light and shadow across the surfaces sculpted into three-dimensional patterns.

-Muqarnas most likely first developed in eleventh-century Iraq, though the earliest preserved examples are also found outside this region.
+Muqarnas most likely first developed in eleventh-century Iraq, although the earliest preserved examples are also found outside this region.
 As the technique became widespread in the 12th century, regional styles and variations developed across the Islamic world.

 Etymology

-The etymology of the word muqarnas is somewhat vague.
-Its earliest use in Arabic dates to the 12th century.
-It is thought to have originated from the Greek word korōnis, meaning "cornice" or "ornamental molding".
-There is also speculation of the origin to stem from the Arabic word qarnasi meaning "intricate work".
-Nişanyan claims that it is related to the Aramaic קרנסא, meaning "hammering".
+The etymology of the word muqarnas is somewhat vague, with its earliest use in Arabic dating to the 12th century.
+Several theories have been put forth about the possible origins of the word.
+With early scholarship connecting the origins of muqarnas to the Arabic word possibly stemming from the Arabic word qarnasi meaning "intricate work," while scholars in the 2000s have identified a potential origin for the term in the Greek word korōnis, meaning "cornice" or "ornamental molding".

 The Spanish term mocárabe is derived from the Arabic term muqarbaṣ, which was also used to denote muqarnas in the western regions of the Islamic world.
 Its origin may be κρηπίѕ.
 It may also be related to the Arabic word mukrab meaning "solid, firm, bound".